- January 10, 2023

 This course continues the instruction in the language of medical terminology and builds on the previously learned subject matter in HUCL 1401.
 Medical Terminology II integrates word components into exploring body systems, pathological conditions, lab and diagnostic procedures, and medication/drug classifications.

-In this course, learners explore the essential administrative competencies required of a Medical Office Assistant (MOA).
-Learners demonstrate proficiency in performing these clerical skills to support the provision of health care in a fast-paced office environment.
-It is recommended that MOAS1401 Clinical Skills for the Medical Office and MOAS 1501 Electronic Medical Office Management be taken concurrently when enrolling in this course.
+In this course, learners explore the essential administrative competencies required in a health care setting.
+Learners demonstrate proficiency in performing these clerical skills to support the provision of care in a fast-paced health environment.
+It is recommended that MOAS1401 Clinical Skills for the Medical Office and MOAS1501 Health Information Systems be taken concurrently when enrolling in this course.

 This course provides instruction for a clinical assisting role in a medical office.
 Learn how vital signs are measured, how to prepare clients and equipment for assessments and procedures, and to complete both patient screening and simple diagnostic tests.

-This course includes the application of basic medical office skills, medical records, financial transactions, and medical billing in the computerized medical office.
-Practice is provided by use of practice management software and Patient Care Information Systems.
-It is recommended that this course be taken concurrently with MOAS1201 Administrative Skills for the Medical Office and MOAS1401 Clinical Skills for the Medical Office.
+This course includes the application of health information systems to conduct administrative workflows, including health records, financial transactions, and medical billing.
+Learners utilize practice management software and Patient Care Information Systems throughout the course.
+It is recommended that this course be taken concurrently with MOAS1201 Administrative Skills for Health Care and MOAS1401 Clinical Skills for the Medical Office.

 Work Experience Courses